I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavepcistream-getallocatorframing.md

 ## Remarks

 The miniport driver should not assume that the actual allocator-framing parameters for the stream match those specified in the <code>GetAllocatorFraming</code> call.
 The port driver interprets the allocation-framing parameters from the <code>GetAllocatorFraming</code> as the miniport driver's preferences.
-Other factors might outweigh these preferences, however, when the <a href="audio.kernel_mode_wdm_audio_components#sysaudio_system_driver#sysaudio_system_driver">SysAudio system driver</a> builds the audio filter graph.
+Other factors might outweigh these preferences, however, when the <a href="https://msdn.microsoft.com/827997e2-6f07-4635-ac35-4ad026b82eae">SysAudio system driver</a> builds the audio filter graph.

 See the discussion of allocator framing in <a href="https://msdn.microsoft.com/6d83c015-cf8f-40b4-bf28-de865a5bfe2d">WavePci Latency</a>.